stackrev/vue-nuxt-gh-static-landingpage/README.md

   - '@typescript-eslint'
 ```

-Don't forget to add the **--fix** to the linting command created in your package.json.
+Don't forget to add the **--fix** to the linting command created in your package.json to automatically fix your styling.

 # Generate the content

 ## Project Structure

 Let's plan our event app.
-We know we want a landing page, a registration page with sends these somewhere and an articles page, so that our organizers can generate content to be displayed.
+We know we want a landing page with a home containing basic information, a registration page and an about page with details.
 Breaking it down in a Nuxt structure, this is what we plan:

 - | *public*/: robots.txt and favicon.ico.
-These we will copy, nuxt won't touch them.
+Nuxt will simply copy these with no processing.
 - | *plugins*/: Additional libraries, in our case we will add Vuetify.
 - | *assets*/: Images and CSS we will deploy to the users.
 These will be packaged and altered with the baseurl.
   - | css